 Like many of our contemporaries, Bliss had dabbled in the multi-ethnic Cosmo League during and after his collegiate career, catching the train from New Haven down into New York for a game-stake of $150 bucks and a meal back at some grimy clubhouse populated by old fat guys smoking ungodly numbers of cigarettes.
 It was good walking-around money for a college kid, and better soccer than any being played in the NCAA, to say nothing of the A League.

-But it wasn’t what Bliss had expected once he turned professional.
+But it wasn’t what Bliss, raised on NASL, had expected once he turned professional.
 What’s more, it was surely NOT the sort of playing experience that honed one’s game for the rigors of European club soccer, or World Cup qualifiers.

 For Generation Zero, “professional” soccer in the 1980s took multiple forms, each one more dodgy than the last.
 The mighty Cleveland Force of the Major Indoor Soccer League (MISL) drafted Bliss, out of college, in 1986.
 He didn’t exactly jump for joy.
 “For us guys who had only played outdoor, we deemed indoor soccer a bastardization,” he says.
 “But that was our only option — to get paid and make a living in the game.
 So I did sign with the Force.
 [John] Stollmeyer and Des Armstrong were there, too, and some of the other guys were spread around the league.”